 As a result of attending this presentation students will:

-- Evaluation of common myths surround the LGBTQ community through a "True or False" Activity
+- Evaluation of common myths surrounding the LGBTQ community through "Fact/Fiction" activity

 50 minutes or 75 minutes

 Each presentation will be given by an LGBT Peer Advocate and either the Coordinator for LGBT Programs or the Graduate Assistant for LGBT Programs.
 LGBT Peer Advocates will receive intensive training before going into the University 101 classroom.
 Training will include four knowledge-focused sessions and a day-long effective facilitation training in the spring.
 Peer Advocates will also be required to practice the presentation for the Coordinator/GA before going into the University 101 classroom, and will receive feedback throughout the semester from the coordinator and GA.